 Yeast dough loves to be played with but pie crust does not.
 A cold crust is a flaky crust.
 Keep things cool by not touching the crust too much and keeping the pie crust dough chilled at all times before baking.

-Roll each disk out into a large circle – a little bigger than your pie plate.
-So, 11 inches is about right.
-All the way through this process, you should be able to still see the butter pieces.
+To make the bottom crust, roll a disk out into a large circle – a little bigger than your pie plate.
+Pie plates are often 9 – 9 1/2 inches in size, so 10 1/2 – 11 inches is about right.
+All the way through this process, you should be able to still see the small butter pieces in your crust.

 And then place it into the pie plate and carefully unfold it.
-Trim any extra edges off the bottom crust.
+It’s okay if the edges go about an inch over the edge because pie crust often shrinks while it bakes.
+Trim any extra edges over an inch off though.

 The Parbake